Sustainability | Renewable Energy

 Fossil fuel-free Växjö programs include:

-[see the Växjö fossil fuel-free declaration at the bottom of this article for more details]
+[see quotes from the Växjö fossil fuel-free declaration at the bottom of this article for more details]

 Sustainable Transit in Växjö

-Växjö has a small population with around 3 people to every car.
-Reaching for a fossil-free society is easier because sustainable transit is the norm in Växjö.
+Växjö has a relatively small population (the population of Växjö municipality is <100,000), with around 3 people to every car.
+Reaching for a fossil fuel-free society is easier in Växjö because sustainable transit is the norm.

 Pedestrian street in the city center of Växjö